The Extraordinary Act of Being Both

 4. Seek accountability: Invite someone who supports you to check in on your progress.

-Choosing to be a whole human being—a person who embraces multiple facets of myself—has often felt challenging and uncomfortable.
+Choosing to be a whole human being - a person who embraces multiple aspects of myself - has often felt challenging and uncomfortable.
 It has required me to calm the critical voice within, to listen more often to my body, to stay a lot longer with discomfort, and to be willing to accept imperfection.
 And while there are countless reasons to avoid these tensions, the rewards have been immense.
 I believe that our lives are richer when we make room for what brings us peace and energy.
 Too often we can find ourselves working toward an idealized version of ourselves and losing sight of who we genuinely want to be.

 Maybe your path involves focusing on yourself more, serving others, or both.
 The path is unique to you.
 And we’re all in this together, each of us navigating our own “both-ness” in ways that make us feel most alive.